wundergraph/cosmo/README.md

 ## Managed Service

-If you don't want to manage the platform yourself, you can use our managed service [WunderGraph Cosmo Cloud](https://cosmo.wundergraph.com).
-It is a fully managed platform that don't make you worry about infrastructure, so you can focus on building.
+If you don't want to manage the platform yourself, you can use our managed service [WunderGraph Cosmo Cloud](https://cosmo.wundergraph.com/).
+It is a fully managed platform that eliminates your worries about infrastructure, allowing you to concentrate on building.
+This managed service includes a generous free tier of 10 million monthly requests.
+If you require extended data retention or are subject to strict compliance requirements, please [contact us](https://wundergraph.com/contact/sales).
+We offer custom plans for Hybrid SaaS and On-Premises deployments.
-The managed service is General Available (GA).
-You can use every feature for 10 days.
-If you want to extend the trial or have questions, please contact us [here](https://form.typeform.com/to/oC6XATf4).
-After contacting us, we will hook you up and help you to get the most out of Cosmo.

 ## License